-Prof. Phelps’ research is in the sociology of punishment, focusing in particular on the punitive turn in the U.S. Her current work focuses on the rise of probation supervision as a criminal justice sanction and its relationship to mass incarceration.
-She has also examined a variety of criminal justice topics, including: changes in rehabilitative programming in U.S. prisons since the 1970s and the recent decarceration trend and its implications for inequality.
-Together with Prof. Joshua Page and Philip Goodman, she is also working on a book titled Breaking the Pendulum: The Long Struggle Over Criminal Justice.
+Prof. Phelps’ research is in the sociology of punishment, focusing in particular on the punitive turn in the U.S. Much of her work focuses on the rise of probation supervision as a criminal justice sanction and its relationship to mass incarceration.
+She has also examined a variety of criminal justice topics, including the build-up of mass incarceration and police reform.